-nions were erroneous, which have hitherto formed the bar, and, if they were true, the insuperable bar to all human means of preventing the smallpox.
-Though I have long acquired a perfect conviction upon these points, from the principles explained in the INQUIRY, yet a diffidence in disputing opinions which had been admitted fo long and fo generally among physicians, induced me to folicit the unreferved criticism of my friends, where ever I could take that liberty.
-For fix years, thefe papers have been circulating among my medical and philosophical acquaintance; I requested them freely to state their objections, and to send me explicit answers to the Queries annexed to the Inquiry: and to induce them to propose their remarks without referve, I engaged not to publish their names, whether they approved or difapproved the doctrine I endeavoured to establish.
-I return, to these obliging correspondents

-correspondents my grateful thanks, for this private favour, and acknowledge the cordial fatisfaction which their approbation has afforded me.
-But, on this occasion, I willingly observe the promised filence, being desirous to convince by argument, not to perfuade by authority.
+nions were erroneous, which have hitherto formed the bar, and, if they were true, the insuperable bar to all human means of preventing the fmallpox.
+Though I have long acquired a perfect conviction upon these points, from the principles explained in the INQUIRY, yet a diffidence in disputing opinions which had been admitted fo long and fo generally among phyficians, induced me to folicit the unreserved criticism of my friends, where ever I could take that liberty.
+For fix years, these papers have been circulating among my medical and philosophical acquaintance; I requested them freely to state their objections, and to send me explicit answers to the Queries annexed to the INQUIRY: and to induce them to propose their remarks without reserve, I engaged not to publish their names, whether they approved or difapproved the doctrine I endeavoured to establish.
+I return, to these obliging correspondents correspondents my grateful thanks, for this private favour, and acknowledge the cordial fatisfaction which their approbation has afforded me.
+But, on this occasion, I willingly observe the promised filence, being defirous to convince by argument, not to perfuade by authority.
 It may fuffice to fay, in general, that every objection with which I have been honoured, is fully stated in the INQUIRY, for the reader to form his own judgment on the subject.

+INTRODUCTION.
+H

-correspondents my grateful thanks, for this private favour, and acknowledge the private favour, and acknowledge the cordial fatisfaction which their approbation has affected me.
-But, on this occasion, I willingly observe the promised filence, being desirous to convince by arginnent, not to persuade by quescint, the may fusice to say, in general, that lovery objection with with that have been honoured, is fully ferred in the lacure we nonoured, is fully first and in the lacure with general in the lacure with it have been honoured, is fully first and in the lacure with general in the lacure with it have been honoured, is fully first and the lacure with it does not be the reader
+correspondents my grateful thanks, for this private favour, and acknowledge the cordial farisfaction which their approbation has afforded me.
+But, on this occasion, I willingly observe the promised filence, being desirous to convince by argument, not to persuade by authority.
+It may fusing to stay, in authority.
+It may fusing to say, in which I have been honoured, is fully fared in the Inquist, for the reader to form his own judgment on the fabject.

-and the state of the later to t

--Berlinstein auf der einem 1 martin

-THE PARTY OF THE P

-om the following facts: The w.
+50

+VI A

+INQUIRY

+HOW TO PREVENT THE

+SMALL-POX.